-From the dedicated fans cosplaying as Game of Thrones’ Daenerys Targaryen to the hordes of people showing up to see the latest Star Wars movie, it’s clear that the genres of science fiction and fantasy have a significant impact on our society’s culture.
-Books, movies, comic books and television shows which incorporate elements of science fiction and fantasy help us to imagine a world beyond our own, to consider possibilities never before thought of and to discover aspects of the human experience that extend beyond our planet, our galaxy our universe.
-Whether you’re new to the genre or die-hard fan of many years, the resources in this guide can help you dive deeper into the world of sci-fi and fantasy.
-Inside, you’ll find more than 50 resources, including blogs, podcasts, writing tips and more.
+From the dedicated fans cosplaying as Game of Thrones’s Daenerys Targaryen to the hordes of people showing up to see the latest Star Wars movie, it’s clear that the genres of science fiction and fantasy have a significant impact on our society’s culture.
+Books, movies, comic books, and television shows that incorporate elements of science fiction and fantasy help us to imagine a world beyond our own, to consider possibilities never before thought of, and to discover aspects of the human experience that extend beyond our planet, our galaxy, and our universe.
+Whether you’re new to the genre or a die-hard fan of many years, the resources in this guide can help you dive deeper into the world of sci-fi and fantasy.
+Inside, you’ll find more than 50 resources, including blogs, podcasts, writing tips, and more.

 General Science Fiction and Fantasy Resources

-Although you might be familiar with the basic idea of science fiction and fantasy, you may not know about some of the features that make the genre unique.
-The resources in this section go over the major defining factors of science fiction and fantasy, and can serve either as a basic introduction or a quick refresher.
+Although you might be familiar with the basic idea of science fiction and fantasy, you may not know about some of the features that make the genres unique.
+The resources in this section detail the major defining factors of science fiction and fantasy and can serve either as a basic introduction or a quick refresher.

 This article explains nearly every possible subgenre of science fiction and fantasy.
-Curious what in the world “cyberpunk” means?
+Curious about what in the world cyberpunk means?
 Click here.

-This comprehensive definition from LiteraryDevices.net includes a list of the various types of fantasy as well as an explanation of the function of fantasy.
+This comprehensive definition from LiteraryDevices.net lists the various types of fantasy and explains the function of fantasy.

-This fascinating article published by Slate explores the ways in which the genre of science fiction can affect events and mindsets in the real world.
+This fascinating article published by Slate explores the ways in which the science fiction genre can affect events and mindsets in the real world.

 If you’re curious how science fiction can influence actual science, take a look at this article.

 Fantasy writer Rowena Cory Daniells explains the importance of fantasy.
 If you’ve ever wondered why fantasy is so appealing to so many different types of people, read this.